jzhupan/messaging-app/README.md

 # messaging-app
-Creating a simple messaging app with React
+Creating a simple messaging app with React JS